What saddens me so about sunset? Fire

 you never check ol’ high school buddies fine

-office tower they rise up there
+office tower they rise up there…That’s all.

 She passes as I turn in the drive, same